tjvantoll/articles/airbnb/article.md

 # Would Airbnb Have Fared Better With NativeScript Instead of React Native?

 > **BACKGROUND**: Last week, Airbnb’s engineering team published a [5-part series on why they’re moving away from React Native](https://medium.com/airbnb-engineering/react-native-at-airbnb-f95aa460be1c).
-It’s well written, and worth reading through if you’re looking for some context for this article’s discussion.
+It’s well written, and worth reading through if you’re looking for some context for this post’s discussion.
 All quotes you see in this article are from the Airbnb writeup.

 As you might imagine, Airbnb’s recent announcement piqued our interest on the NativeScript team.
 Airbnb’s feedback on React Native was very technical, and interestingly delved into areas where React Native and NativeScript take different approaches to app development.
 Therefore as we read through the series we couldn’t help but wonder—would Airbnb have fared better with NativeScript?

 ![](logos.png)

-Now, this is the NativeScript blog, so of course I’d love to tell you that NativeScript would have _totally_ worked way better.
-That NativeScript would’ve helped Airbnb built 300% faster apps that helped them acquire 500% more users.

-But, the truth is...
-NativeScript would almost certainly have suffered the same fate as React Native at Airbnb.
-Per their own words, Airbnb is trying to build “world-class apps” with a team of “more than 100 mobile engineers”.
-And, honestly, building the _absolute best_ applications with any cross-platform tool is not easy.
-That rule applies with NativeScript; it applies with React Native; and it even applies with tools like Electron.

-So we don’t necessarily think Airbnb would’ve succeeded with NativeScript, but we do think the topic of NativeScript at Airbnb is an interesting way to compare the architectures of React Native and NativeScript—something we get a lot of requests to do.
-Therefore, in this article we’ll walk through Airbnb’s complaints in detail, and talk about how some of those same problems could’ve been handled in NativeScript.

-We’ll start with the things NativeScript does well (this is the NativeScript blog after all), and move on to some of the things NativeScript does, well, less well.
+In this article we’ll walk through Airbnb’s complaints in detail, and talk about how some of those same problems could’ve been handled in NativeScript.
+We’ll start with things that NativeScript does well (this is the NativeScript blog after all), and then move on to things NativeScript does, well, less well.

+Let’s start with what is perhaps the single biggest difference between NativeScript and React Native—how each framework accesses native APIs.

 ## The bridge

 >  “React Native has a bridge API to communicate between native and React Native.
 While it works as expected, it is extremely cumbersome to write.”

-The way that React Native and NativeScript access native APIs is the perhaps the single biggest architectural difference between the two frameworks.

-Both React Native and NativeScript provide a series of cross-platform APIs for common mobile tasks.
+Both React Native and NativeScript provide a series of cross-platform JavaScript APIs for common mobile tasks.
 For example, in [React Native you use an API named `Animated`](https://facebook.github.io/react-native/docs/network.html) for animations, and in [NativeScript you use an API named `Animation`](https://docs.nativescript.org/angular/ui/animation-code).
 But despite slightly different names, the APIs provide very similar functionality (animating user interface components).
 In most cases these frameworks’ cross-platform APIs are similar, and in some cases they’re even identical—for example, both frameworks provide support for the web’s `fetch()` and `XMLHttpRequest` APIs.

-The architectural differences between the frameworks show up when you need to do something that _isn’t_ a common mobile task—aka, when you need native functionality that is _not_ provided by the frameworks’ cross-platform APIs.
+The architectural differences between the frameworks show up when you need to do something that _isn’t_ a common mobile task—aka, when you need native functionality that is _not_ provided by the frameworks’ cross-platform JavaScript APIs.

 In React Native, to access native iOS and Android APIs you need to use a series of APIs commonly referred to as the bridge APIs.
 (Here are [React Native’s bridging docs for iOS](https://facebook.github.io/react-native/docs/native-modules-ios.html); and here are [the same docs for Android](https://facebook.github.io/react-native/docs/native-modules-android.html)).

 A full breakdown of the bridging APIs is out of the scope of this article.
-The relevant thing to know for our discussion is that these bridging APIs require you to write both native and JavaScript code.
+For our discussion, the relevant thing to know is that these bridging APIs require you to write both native and JavaScript code.
 As a concrete example of that, the image below shows the first example from React Native’s iOS bridging documentation—notice the iOS code on top, and the JavaScript code underneath.

 ![](react-native-example.png)